 Looking for a running watch for mud runs... more details inside... [more inside]

 I want something for iPhone that's basically similar to android's My Tracks.
 Does such a thing exist?
 Everything I've seen is horribly written/crashy/has terrible, terrible UI. [more inside]

 Has there been any development in the market for a LoJack-type tracking and recovery system... for bicycles? [more inside]

 I'm tired of getting lost and need better GPS than the one I am getting on my LG Optimus V. [more inside]

-The problem: I can't find a way to get the map with the edited directions to my phone.
+The situation: I'm running Android 2.3.5 on my phone, using the Google Maps app version 6.14.4.
+Via the desktop, I've created a map with custom directions from Point A to Point B. The problem: I can't find a way to get the map with the edited directions to my phone.
 I can save the map with the directions to a Google account, which normally would mean that I could log into that Google account on my phone and download it that way.
 However, I don't have the necessary software on my phone that will enable me to log into a Google account.
 "Account and Sync settings" is missing.
 I can't seem to edit directions from within the Google Maps app on my phone, either. [more inside]

 During the Canada vs USA friendly women's soccer match, many of the Canadian players had a single rectangular shaped protrusion located high between the shoulder blades and under the jersey.
 What might this be?